petercunha/bandcamp-ripper/README.md

 # bandcamp-ripper
 You put in a Bandcamp album URL.
-This spits out MP3 files (128 kbps).
+This spits out MP3 files.

 It is illegal to use this program without express permission from the artist.
 If you like the music, you should support the musician!